 School housing is unique in several aspects, including the mandatory assignment of roommates for many individuals.
 To ensure that the presence of an Assistance Animal is not an undue administrative burden or fundamental alteration of School housing, the School will consider each request for an Assistance Animal on an individualized basis.

 a.
-Upon receipt of a request for an Assistance Animal, the Associate Director for Student Success will engage in communication with the student to determine if the use of the animal is a reasonable accommodation.
+Upon receipt of a request for an Assistance Animal, the Director of Student Success will engage in communication with the student to determine if the use of the animal is a reasonable accommodation.

 b.
 The student must provide supportive documentation from a licensed health care professional (on letterhead) that includes the following information: